StefIIDuce/vogelkastMonitor/README.md

 For more information regarding the installation and build of systems software and hardware components consult the Wiki tab above.

-The main Code tab above contains only 1 one folder, two files and two png's.
+The main Code tab above contains only 1 one folder, two files and three png's.
 The folder contains the installation script, configuration files, main programmes and necessary libraries.
 The two files are for the RPi os.
-The two png's show the setup of the hardware.
+The three png's show the setup of the hardware.

 The first thing that must be done is downloading the raspbian os from the following link: https://www.raspberrypi.org/downloads/raspberry-pi-os/